NoDesk-6BD/6sem2025Main/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

-### 📝 Descrição
+### 📝 Description

-Breve explicação do que foi feito nesta PR.
+Brief explanation of what was done in this PR.

-### 🔄 Alterações Realizadas
+### 🔄 Changes Made

-- [ ] Atualização de documentação
+- [ ] Documentation Update
-- [ ] Outros:
+- [ ] Other:

 ---

 ### ✅ Definition of Done (DoD)

-A PR só será considerada concluída se atender aos critérios abaixo:
+The PR will only be considered complete if it meets the following criteria:

-- [ ] Código revisado por pelo menos um membro da equipe.
+- [ ] Code reviewed by at least one team member.
-- [ ] Documentação atualizada (se necessário).
+- [ ] Documentation updated (if necessary).
-- [ ] Branch sem conflitos com a branch principal da sprint.
+- [ ] Branch without conflicts with the sprint's main branch.
-- [ ] PR contém descrição clara.
+- [ ] PR contains a clear description.
-- [ ] Critérios de aceitação da tarefa no Jira foram atendidos.
+- [ ] Jira task acceptance criteria met.